 You can visit Ostia Antica on your own or book a guided tour like this one, which allow you to learn about the place under the expert guidance of an archaeologist.

-Orvieto: best day trip from Rome for hilltop village charm
+Orvieto: best family day trip from Rome for hilltop village charm (by train)

 Orvieto is a small town with a unique characteristic: it is perched on the tops of a rock of tufo, a type of rock that is typical of this area and has a long history that gave this town a gorgeous duomo, an impressive well and stunning medieval streets.

-Read all you need to know about visiting Orvieto here.
+Read all you need to know about spending a day in Orvieto here.

 Photos of the ‘Cascate del Mulino’, the free thermal baths of Saturnia, have taken the web by storm lately but have been a family favorite for me (and many other Romans) for decades.